Choosing the correct HVAC system for your educational facility

 There are significant benefits to choosing fan convectors as opposed to other heating options such as underfloor heating or convection radiators.

-▪️ In terms of both installation and maintenance costs, convection heaters are much cheaper.
+▪️ Cheaper - in terms of both installation and maintenance costs, convection heaters are much cheaper.

-▪️ They are also considerably more responsive in providing heat when it is required.
+▪️ Responsive - they are also considerably more responsive in providing heat when it is required.

-▪️ They distribute heat by fan convection allowing warm air to flow around the room and can be provided with external thermostats and switches.
+▪️ Optimum learning environment - they distribute heat by fan convection allowing warm air to flow around the room and can be provided with external thermostats and switches.
 In doing so, they create the perfect environment for learning.

-▪️ It is significantly easier to maintain and fix wall mounted fan convectors.
+▪️ Easier fitting - it is significantly easier to maintain and fix wall mounted fan convectors.
 With underfloor heating there are often problems isolating and locating the fault and the fix will always involve disruption to the flooring.

 Biddle Fan Convectors are available in a wide choice of colours, and whilst many schools opt for the standard white, others like to make a feature of rooms and halls by selecting a colour to match or contrast with their décor, particularly in reception areas.